AdarshN99/TML26/task1_mia/README.md

 To reproduce the results:
 - run the command: `python task_template_lira.py`
 - Results will be stored in `submissions.csv`
-- To submit to the leaderboard server, run `python submission.py`
+- To submit to the leaderboard server, add API_KEY and run `python submission.py`

 ### Results for different methods: